 You might have heard that you can’t eat fruit if you have diabetes.
-While it's true that fruit has carbohydrates and a form of natural fruit sugar called fructose, which can raise your blood sugar levels, it can still be part of your meal plan.
-Fruits are chock full of vitamins, minerals, and powerful plant compounds called phytochemicals.
+Fruit has carbohydrates and a form of natural sugar called fructose, which can raise your blood sugar levels.
+But it can still be part of your meal plan.
+It’s full of vitamins, minerals, and powerful plant compounds called phytochemicals.

-Thanks to phytochemicals, eating plenty of fruit may lower your risk of heart disease, cancer, and stroke and boost your overall health.
-That's important because diabetes is linked to higher chances of heart disease and other problems.
+Thanks to phytochemicals, eating fruit may lower your risk of heart disease, cancer, and stroke and boost your overall health.
+That's important because diabetes is linked to a higher risk of heart disease and other problems.

 Many fruits are high in fiber, too.
-Fiber slows digestion, helping prevent blood sugar spikes.
-It also makes you feel fuller, which can help you stay a healthy weight and make you less likely to have other problems.
+Fiber slows digestion, helping to prevent blood sugar spikes.
+It also makes you feel fuller, which can help you keep a healthy weight.

 How Does Fruit Affect Blood Sugar?

 Because they have carbohydrates, fruits will raise your blood sugar.
-So it’s important to count the carbs you eat and balance them with medicine and diet and lifestyle choices.
-(If you’re having trouble keeping your blood sugar under control, let your doctor know right away.)
+So it’s important to count the carbs you eat and balance them with medicine, diet, and lifestyle choices.
+If you’re having trouble keeping your blood sugar under control, let your doctor know right away.

-One serving of fruit has 15 grams of carbohydrates.
-But -- and this is key -- the serving size can be very different depending on the type of fruit you choose.
-For example, each serving of the following fruits has 15 grams of carbs:
+One serving of fruit has 15 grams of carbs.
+But the serving size can be very different depending on the type of fruit.
+For example, you get 15 grams of carbs from: